nhsconnect/FHIR-CDS/pages/explore/api_task.md

 ## Task: Implementation Guidance ##
 ​
 ### Usage ###
-The [Task](http://hl7.org/fhir/STU3/task.html) resource is used ...
+The [Task](http://hl7.org/fhir/STU3/task.html) resource is used to describe an activity that can be performed and track its state of completion.
-​
-In the CDS context, ...
 ​
 Detailed implementation guidance for an `Task` resource in the CDS context is given below:
 ​